Ask a doctor about a prescription for MONTELUKAST MABO 10 mg FILM-COATED TABLETS

 PATIENT INFORMATION LEAFLET

-Read this leaflet carefully before you start taking this medicine because it contains
+Read all of this leaflet carefully before you start taking this medicine because it

-Montelukast MABO is a leukotriene receptor antagonist that blocks certain substances called leukotrienes.
-Leukotrienes produce narrowing and swelling of the airways in the lungs and can also cause allergy symptoms.
-By blocking leukotrienes, Montelukast MABO improves asthma symptoms, helps control asthma, and improves seasonal allergy symptoms (also known as hay fever or seasonal allergic rhinitis).
+Montelukast MABO is a leukotriene receptor antagonist that blocks substances called leukotrienes.
+Leukotrienes cause narrowing and swelling of the airways in the lungs and can also cause allergy symptoms.
+By blocking leukotrienes, Montelukast MABO improves asthma symptoms, helps control asthma, and improves symptoms of seasonal allergies (also known as hay fever or seasonal allergic rhinitis).

 Your doctor has prescribed Montelukast MABO to treat asthma and prevent asthma symptoms during the day and night.

-Depending on symptoms and the severity of asthma, your doctor will determine how to use Montelukast MABO.
+Depending on your symptoms and the severity of your asthma, your doctor will determine how you should use Montelukast MABO.

 What is asthma?